alexandercerutti/passkit-generator/examples/README.md

 # Examples

 This is examples folder.
-Each example is linked to webserver.js, which **requires express.js** to run.
+Each example is linked to webserver.js, which *requires* express.js to run.

-Since just examples, Express.js was not inserted as dipendency.
-Therefore install it to test.
+Express.js **was not** inserted as dipendency.

 ```sh
 git clone https://github.com/alexandercerutti/passkit-generator.git;